fanlidublin/DaysInDublin/Daily_Proverb.md

-# Proverb
+# Proverbs
-- The master has failed more times than the beginner has even tried.”
+- The master has failed more times than the beginner has even tried.
 Stephen McCranie

 - It is more important to know where you are going than to get there quickly.
 Do not mistake activity for achievement.
 Isocrates